 Support for Change: Willpower and the Power of Being Willing

-I love the forward momentum of January.
+I love the forward momentum of this time of year.
 People are making changes and trying new things, taking action on goals that have often been incubating for quite a while.
 I look around and see motivation and willpower.
 The new direction can even feel easy at first.
 We may wonder why it took so long to make these changes that clearly needed to happen.
 It feels empowering, right?

 This is why, come February, all those new gym memberships start getting less use, diets are quit, and people start backsliding with exes.
 So how do we get out of this push forward/pull back dynamic?
 The whole process of purposeful change longs to be more gentle and natural, rather than aggressive and eventually running out of fuel.